Awakening Awareness: Integrating Vertical and Horizontal Processing via the Expressive Therapies Continuum

 LPC (AZ), LMHC (IN), LPC-AT/S (TX), ATR-BCMegan is licensed by the counseling boards in the U.S. states of Arizona, Indiana, and Texas, and she also holds board-certification status through the Art Therapy Credentials Board.
 She has developed an online private practice using the Expressive Therapies Continuum (ETC), a nervous system-informed framework, as a basis for assessment, treatment planning, intervention, progress monitoring, and case conceptualization.
 Megan earned her master’s degree in art therapy with a specialization in grief and medical counseling from the University of Louisville, where she studied under ETC co-creators Vija Lusebrink and Sandra (Kagin) Graves-Alcorn.

 She has served on professional boards and committees at local, regional, and national levels.
 A scholar at heart, Megan enjoys doing research, giving presentations, and writing about the Expressive Therapies Continuum.
-She is hopeful that a new generation of art and expressive therapists will have the opportunity to learn the ETC via methods similar to the ones her professors used.
-Megan is currently developing a community of ETC enthusiasts and shares information with them through a monthly newsletter.
-See https://www.meganvanmeter.com/for-expressive-therapists for more information.
+She is hopeful that a new generation of therapists will have the opportunity to learn the ETC via methods similar to the ones her professors used.
+Megan is cultivating a community of ETC enthusiasts and provides ETC supervision and webinars to help others develop appreciation for both the basics and the nuances of this important framework.

 -